Corporate Governance Statement

 The Board takes the view that it is in the best interests of shareholders that Mr Waislitz be the Chairman of Thorney Opportunities and we make the following observations:

-• There are well-credentialed independent directors serving on the Board.
+- There are well-credentialed non-executive directors serving on the Board.

 The Company has a program for inducting new directors and each director individually reviews their training and professional development needs to maintain the skills and knowledge required to effectively perform their role.